 Most animals are ready to go home with you right away but if either you or they need a little more time, DCHS will place an adoption hold on a specific animal for you in the following circumstances:

-- If you would like time to thoroughly consider your decision or time to prepare your household for your new pet, we can hold the animal for you until close of business the next day.
+- If the animal is ready to go home but you would like time to thoroughly consider your decision or time to prepare your household for your new pet, we can hold the animal for you until close of business the next day.
+The fee for this service is $20 in addition to the adoption fee.

 Taking your new pet home